Skip to main content

 Did you know that hurricane prediction maps are confidence intervals?
 This is one of my examples that serves more as a metaphor than a concrete explanation for a statistic, so bear with me.

 The New York Times created a beautiful, interactive website (it looked exceptionally sharp on my phone).
-The website attempts to explain what hurricane prediction maps tell us, versus how people interpret hurricane prediction maps.
-The website is at NYT, so you probably will hit a paywall if you have already viewed three stories on the NYT website in the last month.
+The website attempts to explain what hurricane prediction maps tell us, as well as how people interpret them.
+The website is at NYT, so you likely hit a paywall if you have already viewed three stories on the NYT website in the last month.
 As such, I've included screenshots here.

 Here is a map with the projected hurricane path.
 People think that the white line indicates where the hurricane will go, and the red indicates bad weather.
 They also think that the broader path further inland means that the storm will increase in size.